ffMathy/gulp-typescript-cs-poco/README.md

 ##### propertyNameResolver

 If supplied, this function will be called every time a property is resolved.
 The function takes a single parameter of the name of the property and should return the transformed name as a string.
 For example, the function might turn the property name into camelCase, or prepend it with a prefix of some sort to help match an API-side transformation.

+##### ignoreVirtual

+If set to true, virtual properties will be ignored.
+This is useful for things like EF-created POCOs that may have virtual reference fields that shouldn't be included.